shimaore/ccnq3/doc/Install.md

 Conventions
 ===========

-Most commands must be ran as root.
+Most commands on this page must be ran as root.
 The only exception would be the `gpg` commands; in that case make sure you run `apt-key` as root.